Alilujian/Kickstarter_Challenge/README.md

 The Kickstarter dataset is an Excel spreadsheet that contains column like project names, funding goals, category, campaign outcomes and the start/end date, etc.

 ### Create New Column
 1. Some of the campaign failed simly becase they missed a very small amount from the goals.
 In order to see how successful the project was, the percentage funded would be more straight forward.
-A new column <mark>percentage funded</mark> will be created.
+A new column percentage funded will be created.
-2.
+2. From the column Category and Sub-category, we can't clearly determine the sub-categroy of plays by looking at this column.
+In order to read the category clearly, we split the column into two new column, parent category and sub-category.
+3. Since the dataset only shows us the Unix timestamps, we need to convert the launched_at coulmns into a readable datetime information.
+In this case, we will create a new column "Date Created Conversion".

 ## Analysis and Challenges
 In this project, we are dealing with tabular data which is displaed in a column and row format.
 It is hard for us to analysis the dataset comprehensive without using tools like filter, pivot table, and chart.
 The challenges for me is to use the advanced tools that is built in the Excel software.